 Fair Voting BC is a lean organization – everyone on the board is a volunteer and we have no staff.
 When you donate to us, all your contributions go directly to the costs of the activities we undertake.

 Our primary ongoing expenses relate to our website and mailing list program (a few hundred dollars per year).
-We also have an “Initiative Fund” that we use at strategic moments (eg, we have commissioned a few polls at times when it’s been very useful to be able to get a news story out to build public awareness).
+We also have an “Initiative Fund” that we use at strategic moments (eg, we have commissioned polls on several occasions at times when it’s been very useful to be able to get a news story out to build public awareness).

 Beyond that, we tend to fundraise for specific campaigns (eg, the Charter Challenge that we’re working on with Springtide).
 Please consider contributing to any active projects shown below.